What’s This All About?

 This work is ultimately for all people that are interested or curious about this type of personal exploration.

 Does any of this resonate?
-You:

 - Are a professional in a demanding role and generally function well in daily life